HORSE-EU-Project/IBI/README.md

     docker compose -f docker-compose.prod.yml build
     docker compose -f docker-compose.prod.yml up
     ```
+> The production environment takes the current snapshot of the files in the
+> current directory, creates a container image with the files and runs the
+> created image (further changes in the local files will only be applied to the
+> container image when the image is rebuilt.)

   - Development environment
     ```
     docker compose -f docker-compose.dev.yml build
     docker compose -f docker-compose.dev.yml up
     ```

+> The development environment does not copy files to a Docker image.
+Instead,
+> it maps (binds) the filesystem from the local folder to the docker app.
+It is
+> useful for development, because changes in the local file system are
+> automatically applied to the containerized application (in other words, you do
+> not need to rebuild the docker image to see the changes).

 - Stop the execution of the software:
   - Production environment